Why Specify Certified Stone | How the Natural Dimension Stone Sustainability Standard can Assist Green Building Projects

 After reading this article, you should be able to:

-• Discuss how compliance to ANSI/NSC 373’s national and international requirements for environmental, ecological, human health, and social responsibility in stone quarrying and production satisfies the growing demand for sustainable product declarations.
+• Interpret how compliance to the Natural Dimension Stone sustainability standards environmental, ecological, human health and social responsibility requirements for stone quarrying and production satisfy the growing demand for products that exhibit high performance in Life Cycle Assessment.

 This course has been approved for CEU credit through the following organizations: